 For any VCU faculty members who have been granted Senior Fulbright Lectureships or other similar awards and who want to apply for a lectureship at one of VCU’s International Partnership Universities, the VCU faculty member needs to contact the VCU Director of a specific International Partnership (see “VCU’s International Partnerships in the World”).
 The Director of the Partnership will make the necessary inquiries to see if a lectureship can be arranged in conjunction with the faculty member’s award.

 B. Institutions outside of the VCU International Partnership Universities:

-For awardees of international lectureships who intend to lecture at institutions outside of the VCU International Partnership Universities, it is the responsibility of the individual faculty member to make those lectureship arrangements after having conferred with his/her administrative supervisor (e.g. Chair/Dean) regarding leave.
-The VCU Office of International Education does not negotiate between a faculty member and his/her supervisor international leave/sabbatical issues or arrangements.
+For awardees of international lectureships who intend to lecture at institutions outside of the VCU International Partnership Universities, it is the responsibility of the individual faculty member to make those lectureship arrangements after having conferred with their administrative supervisor (e.g. Chair/Dean) regarding leave.
+The VCU Office of International Education does not negotiate between a faculty member and their supervisor international leave/sabbatical issues or arrangements.